 “Peace is not merely the absence of some negative force—war, tensions, confusion but it is the presence of some positive force—justice, goodwill, the power of the kingdom of God.”—Martin Luther King, Jr.

-After years of reflection and discernment, CFSC joined a long tradition of nuanced peace thinkers from Martin Luther King, Jr. to Johan Galtung (who coined the terms negative and positive peace).
+After years of reflection and discernment, CFSC joined a long tradition of peace thinkers from Martin Luther King, Jr. to Johan Galtung.

 The definition emerged that, for us, peace is not about perfection or utopia.
 Peace is not a hiding place away from the strife and discord of the world.
 It’s much more dynamic.
 Peace as a living system will always include conflicts and major differences of need, feeling, and experience.
 CFSC encourages conflicts to be more constructive than destructive, and, most importantly, to be actively nonviolent.